Stasis (ancient Greece): Stasis in Ancient Greece

 For centuries, stasis was an important factor in Greek history, and not only in Athens: Almost every major polis suffered from violent stasis at least once between the sixth and first centuries BCE, and many more than once (Lintott 1982; Gehrke 1985; Berger 1992).
 It has been argued that the Greek cities were largely pacified only at the end of the Hellenistic era with the establishment of the Roman Empire (Börm 2019).
 Historians have long recognized the importance of stasis and have discussed the question of the causes of stasis.
-The explanations proposed can be subsumed under three models:
+The explanations proposed can be subsumed under four models: